dasch-swiss/dsp-ui-lib/docs/README.md

 ### Installing dependencies

-Install the required packages by running
+Install the required packages by running the following command:

 ```shell
 make install-requirements